ads-andredesantana/Stock-Trading-App/README.md

 # Stock-Trading-App

-Building a trading app with Python using Alpaca API
+Building a trading bot app with Python using Alpaca API.
+A few strategies will be implemented to automate tradings.
+The website will have a secured session and charts to analize the companies listes on the S&P500 index.

 Technologies used: